601st Tactical Control Wing: Background

-The 601st Tactical Control Group had been activated at Sembach Air Base, Germany in 1965.
+The 601st Tactical Control Group was activated at Sembach Air Base, Germany in 1965.
 Its staff was composed of personnel from the former 601st Tactical Control Squadron.
 The 603d Air Base Wing had provided support to all units at Sembach since September 1966, when the 38th Combat Support Group was inactivated as part of the draw down of the 38th Tactical Missile Wing's CGM-13B Mace missiles in Germany.

 The 60lst Tactical Control Wing was organized at Sembach on 1 July 1968.
 The new wing assumed the missions of the 601st Tactical Control Group and 603d Air Base Wing, which were inactivated.
 On 14 November 1968, the 86th Air Division at Ramstein Air Base, which controlled United States air defense units in Germany, was inactivated.
 Three of its aircraft control and warning squadrons were transferred to the wing at the beginning of the month, although the 602d Aircraft Control and Warning Squadron at Giebelstadt was inactivated and its mission assumed by a German Air Force radar at Lauda.
 Detachments of the wing were also organized at fixed radar sites operated by the German Air Force.
 Another detachment was organized at Ramstein to provide a central maintenance facility for these units.